dharvison/board-game-finder/proposal/proposal.md

 ## 6. What data do you plan on using?
 How are you planning on collecting your data?

-I will be using the [Board Game Atlas API](https://api.boardgameatlas.com/api/docs) to collect board games data.
+I will be using the [Board Game Geek API](https://boardgamegeek.com/wiki/page/BGG_XML_API2) to collect board games data.
 Users will search for games to add to their libraries and mark games they are interested in playing with others.

 ## 7. In brief, outline your approach to creating your project (knowing that you may not know everything in advance and that these details might change later).
 Answer questions like the ones below, but feel free to add more information: